Let the standard of review help you keep your brief on point

 The trial court erroneously decided the issue of causation at summary judgment in a lawsuit concerning a tragic automobile accident.
 That decision leaves Jane, who remains in a persistent vegetative state, and her family saddled with enormous hospital bills and unable to obtain any recovery whatsoever.
 This Court should reverse the trial court’s decision granting summary judgment and remand for trial.

 To write a top-notch opening brief, be judicious in deciding what claims to appeal.
 Carefully consider the standard of review in order to figure out what to appeal and how to go about it.
 Write with clarity and precision.
 Take extra care with the factual background, hewing closely to the lens through which the court of appeal will look at the facts.
 Put extra effort into positioning the appeal within the case law, doing that analytical work for the court.
 And take every opportunity to tell your client’s story, your way.

 MaryBeth LippSmith is the founder of LippSmith Law in Los Angeles, where she specializes in appeals.
 She served as a term law clerk to the Honorable Dorothy W. Nelson on the Ninth Circuit Court of Appeals from 2002 to 2003 and as her career law clerk from 2011 to 2015.
-You can reach her at email@example.com.
+MaryBeth also served as a capital habeas staff attorney at the Central District of California from 2005 to 2011.
+You can reach her at firstname.lastname@example.org.